JoeBuildsStuff/crm/src/components/chat/TOOL_CALLS.md

 # Tool Calls in Chat System

 This document explains how to use tool calls in the chat system to display tool execution information between messages.
+Tool calls provide transparency into the AI's decision-making process and help users understand what actions were taken.

 ## Overview